adamos42/io_ajax_online/README.md

-Ajax_online module
+Ionize Online visitors module
 ==============

-Ajax online visitors counter module for Ionize 1.x.x, This module store visitor datas from last 10 minute and with ajax you can get the last 5 minute visitors number.
+Ajax online visitors counter module for Ionize 1.x.x, This module store visitor datas from last 10 minute and with ajax can be get the last 5 minute visitors number.
 The module automatic delete the more than 10 minute datas.

 #### Author